- Residents & Fellows

 Below contains important information regarding your orientation and employee processing.
 Please read this information in its entirety and fully comply with all instructions.

-1. Complete the Section 1 of the I-9 Form (Employment Eligibility Verification) which is required by the government for all employees.
+1. Complete the Section 1 of the I-9 Form (Employment Eligibility Verification) which is required by the government for all employees prior to the first day of orientation (no computers will be available at orientation).

 Once Section 1 is completed, based on your answers, the site will provide you with a list of "acceptable form(s) of identification" to bring to Human Resources on the first day of Orientation to complete the I-9 process.
 IF YOU DO NOT COMPLETE THIS PROCESS, YOU WILL NOT BE ALLOWED TO START YOUR RESIDENCY AND WILL NOT RECEIVE A PAYCHECK.
 Please complete this process before attending orientation.